kielinstitute/africamonitor/README.md

-# africamonitor
+# Issue Tracker for Africa Monitor

-Issue Tracker for Africa Monitor
+Please submit here any issues you find with the [africamonitor](https://africamonitor.ifw-kiel.de/) Web-Application or and of the API packages for R and Python.